ElyasAsmad/teltonika-parser-tcp/README.md

-# Teltonika TCP Server & Parser
+# 🚧 Teltonika TCP Server & Parser

+Note: Server is still in development.

 This is an implementation of Teltonika IoT devices server with Codec 8 & Codec 8 Extended parser built-in.